funmi-cod/tipcalculator/README.md

 - take two inputs from user which are Bill amount and Tip %
 - calculate the Tip amount for the Tip %
 - calculates the total amount that includes the tip
+-  automatically updates the value for Tip amount and Total amount

 ## State Management
 - setState()